allomov/kayakoapi-ruby/README.md

     gem 'kayakoapi-ruby'

-And then execute:
+And then:

-    $ bundle
+    $ bundle install

 Or install it yourself as: